Tanq16/local-content-share/README.md

    - For files, it shows raw text, images, PDFs, etc. (basically whatever way browsers can show items)
 - To download files, click the download icon
 - To delete content, click the trash icon
-- The scratchpad is only to write something quickly while leaving the tab open
+- The Notepad is only to write something quickly while leaving the tab open
    - The markdown mode can be used to render things as HTML or print as a PDF
-   - There are some other features planned for improving the scratchpad functionality
+   - There are some other features planned for improving the notepad functionality

 A quick note of the data structure: the application creates a `data` directory to store all uploaded files and text content (both in `files` and `text` subfolders respectively).
 Make sure the application has write permissions for the directory where it runs.